Posts by Kirsten

 Click here to review the staff report from EGLE>

-The Watersmeet Township Board of Trustees is currently seeking interested residents to fill vacancies for alternate members on the Zoning Board of Appeals and the Board of Review.
+The Watersmeet Township Board of Trustees is currently seeking interested residents to fill vacancies for an alternate member on the Board of Review.

 The Board of Review Alternate serves as a substitute member when regular Board of Review members are unavailable.
 The Board of Review meets to hear property tax assessment appeals and ensure assessments are fair and equitable.
 The Alternate must be available to serve during scheduled Board of Review sessions as needed.